tonusp/NaNo2016/A_Book_of_Changes.md

 # Chapter Fourteen     The Lord's Watch

 In 1738 a thirty-five year old Anglican clergyman by the name of John Wesley travelled from England to Herrnhut in eastern Saxony.
 He sailed from London to Rotterdam, and walked much of the rest of the 800 kilometres to his destination.
 What led him to take that journey, was his own spiritual quest for deep heart-peace about his own relationship with God.
 During his years in Oxford, he had already attracted a reputation for Christian zeal, forming with his brother Charles a group called 'the Holy Club', and gathering around themselves a number of other young men who sought something deeper than the dull, dry formalism of much of English Christianity in the early decades of the 18th century.
 Already they gained the mocking nickname of 'Methodists' because of their carefully worked-out rule of life, a life of prayer, study, and good works.
+Still he did not have peace.

 He had sailed to Georgia. across the Atlantic, to serve as a missionary chaplain among the colonists there, only to be driven out by the opposition of some of his congregation who could not tolerate what they perceived as his unnecessary and fanatical strictness.
-The very idea! to try and bar a young woman from receiving the Sacrament of the Lord's Supper, because of her vanity and lack of seriousness in religious observance.
+He had tried to bar a young woman from receiving the Sacrament of the Lord's Supper, because of her vanity and lack of seriousness in religious observance.
+The very idea!
 Truly, it was not to be tolerated in polite society.
+Still Wesley did not have peace.

 During those years, Wesley still wrestled with his sense of inadequacy.
 How could he *know* he was a true Christian, a child of God?
 How could he have the depth and certainty of faith that he sought?
 Among his fellow-passengers on the transatlantic crossing was a group of Moravian Christians, leaving their European home and travelling to the New World to escape religious persecution, but also to find new fields in which they could proclaim the Gospel.
-In the midst of an ocean storm that threatened to overwhelm the ship, Wesley was full of terror, yet the Moravians, gathered together in prayer, showed a serene trust in God.
-They firmly believed he would save the ship in answer to their prayers; and even if he did not, still their trust in him was fearless and absolute.
+In the midst of an ocean storm that threatened to overwhelm the ship, Wesley was shaking with terror, yet the Moravians, gathered together in prayer, showed a serene trust in God.
+They firmly believed God would save the ship in answer to their prayers; and even if he did not, still their trust in him was fearless and absolute.
 Wesley longed to know faith of that sort, that strength.
 He spent hours in conversation with a young Moravian missionary named Peter Boehler, learning from him, still seeking to share the younger man's assurance.

 Just weeks before his journey across Europe, Wesley had attended a meeting of the Moravians in Aldersgate-street.
 He went very unwillingly, as he later confessed to his journal, and in truth, the proceedings were dull indeed compared with the evangelistic and worship meetings known and loved by 21st century believers.
 Someone was reading aloud from Martin Luther's preface to his commentary on St Paul's Epistle to the Romans, when suddenly Wesley's life was turned upside down.

 > About a quarter before nine, while he was describing the change which God works in the heart through faith in Christ, I felt my heart strangely warmed.
 I felt I did trust in Christ, in Christ alone, for salvation; and an assurance was given me, that he had taken away *my* sins, even *mine*, and saved *me* from the law of sin and death.

-Wesley's prayer and preaching now came to feel real to him, in a way they had not been before.
+Wesley's prayer and preaching now came to feel real to him, in a way they had not done before.
 And though there were many who had appreciated his preaching before, now people were beginning to respond to it in a new way: their lives too were being transformed.
 He longed to know more of the Christian society who had helped him to this discovery of a living faith; and so it was that barely four weeks later he resolved to make that journey to the home of the Moravian Brotherhood.

 The place was Herrnhut, which can be translated the Lord's protection, the Lord's guard, the Lord's watch.
 It was the name of a village on one of the estates of Count Nicolaus Ludwig von Zinzendorf.
 The Zinzendorfs were one of the most ancient noble families of Lower Austria.
 Nicolaus, as a young man, felt a similar thirst to that of Wesley for something more than the dry dogmatism that characterised much of contemporary Lutheranism. and under the influence of Pietist Protestants, he too came to a living faith.

 It was still a time of religious ferment and dispute in the countries of central Europe.
-Although the Thirty Years' War had ended more than 70 years before, it was still remembered with horror as a time when the population of the German lands declined by at least one quarter: war and disease and famine stalked the lands.
+Although the Thirty Years' War had ended more than 70 years before, it was still remembered with horror as a time when the population of the German lands declined by at least one quarter: war and disease and famine had stalked the lands.
 Perhaps it was a reaction to the fanaticism of creeds that had wrought such destruction, that led to the rationalistic forms of theology which were in the ascendant.
 Believers who dared to express their faith with greater zeal and enthusiasm faced distrust and even persecution from religious and civil authorities.
-So it was that a small group pf those persecuted believers, from Moravia and Bohemia, cames to rest on Count Zinzendorf's estate of Bertelsdorf.
+So it was that a small group of those persecuted believers, from Moravia and Bohemia, cames to rest on Count Zinzendorf's estate of Bertelsdorf.
 The pious young count, then only in his early twenties, had compassion on them and granted them asylum, allowing them to build a village on his estate, which he named Herrnhut.

 They were not the first, nor the last, community of Christian enthusiasts to suffer times of trial when internal divisions threatened to tear them apart.
 Some of them even accused the Count who had given them refuge of being the Beast of the Apocalypse.
-Zinzendorf had to go and settle among them nimself, and use his own authority to resolve their divisions and create order.
+Zinzendorf had to go and settle among them himself, and use his own authority to resolve their divisions and create order.

 What followed was an extraordinary thing.
 To restore harmony, the Herrnhuters entered into a solemn 'Brotherly Agreement', a voluntary discipline of Christian community living.
 They agreed to live out St Paul's injunction to 'pray constantly' by setting up a prayer relay, members of the community relieving one another to pray day and night, a constant vigil of prayer which lasted for over one hundred years.
 It was a New Pentecost.
 The Moravian Church became a power-house for Christian prayer and mission, sending hundreds of missionaries all over the world throughout the 18th century and beyond, one small body of believers setting in motion the great Protestant mission work of the following centuries.

 The Moravian Church still exists, and is still an inspiration to many Christians who belong formally to other churches and denominations.
-Not through its power or wealth or influence upon the stage of the World Church and its councils, but through the Losungen.
+Not through its power or wealth or influence upon the stage of the World Church and its councils, but through the *Losungen*.
 Joseph had first heard of these when he was a student, exploring his own faith, and studying German language and literature.
 One of his heroes at that time was the German theologian, pastor and martyr Dietrich Bonhoeffer.
-In his *Letters and Papers from Prison*, a slim volume that Joseph read over and over, Bonhoeffer frequently makes reference in the letters he wrote to his parents and his friend Eberhard Bethge to what the English translation calls the 'Daily Texts'[fn:3].
+In his *Letters and Papers from Prison*, a slim volume that Joseph read over and over, Bonhoeffer frequently makes reference in the letters he wrote to his parents and his friend Eberhard Bethge to what the English translation calls the 'Daily Texts'

+> For example, on August 24, 1943 he writes: Then early this morning the Moravian *Daily Text* moved me strangely: "And I will grant peace in the land, and you shall lie down, and no one shall make you afraid."
+Lev.
+26:6a; in Bonhoeffer's Luther Bible, a pencil mark appears next to this verse.

 Bonhoeffer had used these regularly and faithfully nearly every day of his life since he was a teenager.
 A single short passage of Scripture, often no more than a verse, provided for the reader to meditate on or pray with in their personal prayer, or to carry in their mind through the day.
-The Moravian brothers and sisters began using these as part of their way of life in 1728, and the practice has continued. [fn:4] The word 'Losungen' is related to the idea of drawing lots, but it is also translated 'watchwords': these were indeed the watchwords the community chose to identify themselves, to guide them and give them a common focus for their prayer and obedience each day.
+The Moravian brothers and sisters began using these as part of their way of life in 1728, and the practice has continued.
+The word 'Losungen' is related to the idea of drawing lots, but it is also translated 'watchwords': these were indeed the watchwords the community chose to identify themselves, to guide them and give them a common focus for their prayer and obedience each day.
 Bonhoeffer valued them for his own spiritual practice, but also advocated their use to the student pastors of the Confessing Church, whom he was training in his secret seminary of Finkenwalde during the years of Hitler's power.

-[fn:3] For example, on August 24, 1943 he writes: Then early this morning the Moravian *Daily Text* moved me strangely: "And I will grant peace in the land, and you shall lie down, and no one shall make you afraid."
-Lev.
-26:6a; in Bonhoeffer's Luther Bible, a pencil mark appears next to this verse.

-[fn:4] Available in a small booklet published annually by the Moravian Church, from their [[http:**www.losungen.de*die-losungen*][website]] - or as an app for iOS or Android.
+> The *Losungen* are still available in a small booklet published annually by the Moravian Church, from their [[http:**www.losungen.de*die-losungen*][website]] - or as an app for iOS or Android.
+They claim the booklet is still on eof the 'silent best-sellers' in German bookstores, and judging by the piles of them I saw, they could be right.

-There had been times during their years together when Joseph and Hildegard had used the Losungen together, though their practice had lapsed in recent years.
+There had been times during their years together when Joseph and Hildegard had used the *Losungen* together, though their practice had lapsed in recent years.
 His European 'pilgrimage' had made Joseph think of them again.
 He had even looked up the watchword chosen for the year:

 > Gott spricht: Ich schenke euch ein neues Herz und lege einen neuen Geist in euch.
 Hezekiel 36.26